 - advise the Society's ETP Committee on any matters associated with the biology curriculum

-We have set up a primary working group composed of primary specialists to focus on ages 3-11 and a student group to ensure student voice is heard.
+The Curriculum Committee received valuable input from supporting advisory and working groups.
+This included a primary working group composed of primary specialists to focus on ages 3-11 and a student curriculum committee to ensure student voice was heard.

-The committee is conducting an investigation the student experience of post 16 biology in schools and colleges by surveying undergraduate students.
-We intend to send out the survey each autumn for several years to monitor the impact of curriculum reform.
+In 2016 the committee conducted an investigation into the student experience of post 16 biology in schools and colleges by surveying undergraduate students.
 Our post 16 survey page has details about the survey and its findings.

-In July 2016 hosted an event focussing on the committee hosted its first event which focused on the transition from schools to higher education.
+In July 2016 the committee hosted its first event which focused on the transition from schools to higher education.

 Members of the Biology Curriculum Committee